rajpurkar/mlx/source/_drafts/treatment-effects.md

 $$τ\,^p = \mathbb{E}[Y_i^{(1)} - Y_i^{(0)}]$$

-However, we might be more interested whether the treatment would be effective not for the whole population, but for a particular individual, or a particular subpopulation $x$; this is refered to as heterogeneous treatment effects:
+Sometimes the population average effect of the drug is not positive, but that the drug can be effective for particular categories of patients.
+We might be interested in understanding how effective the treatment would be for a particular individual or subpopulation $x$; this is refered to as heterogeneous treatment effect or Conditional Average Treatment Effect (CATE):

 $$τ\left(x\right) = \mathbb{E}[Y_i^{(1)} - Y_i^{(0)} | X_i = x]$$